cyniphile/marimo-blog/README.md

 # Development
 - Install `uv` with `pip install uv`
 - Install packages with `uv install`
+- Run marimo server and watch for changes made in your editor
-- Run marimo server `uv run marimo edit`
+  - `uv run marimo edit --watch`

 1. Add your marimo files to the `notebooks/` or `apps/` directory
    1. `notebooks/` notebooks are exported with `--mode edit`
    2. `apps/` notebooks are exported with `--mode run`
-4. Go to repository **Settings > Pages** and change the "Source" dropdown to "GitHub Actions"
+2. Go to repository **Settings > Pages** and change the "Source" dropdown to "GitHub Actions"

 ## Including data or assets
 To include data or assets in your notebooks, add them to the `public/` directory.